muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-No near-terms plans to land on Normandy then?
+No near-term plans to land on Normandy then?

 "Infantry takes big hit in British Army reorganisation Nearly 20% of the British Army's infantry soldiers are to be lost as a result of the